AG Paxton’s Child Exploitation Unit Arrests Five Predators For Child Pornography

-AUSTIN, TX – Attorney General Ken Paxton today announced that the Child Exploitation Unit (CEU) of his office arrested 59-year-old Eddie Dwayne Pratt, of Robinson, on three counts of possession of child pornography, a third-degree felony.
+AUSTIN, TX – Attorney General Ken Paxton today announced that the Child Exploitation Unit (CEU) of his office arrested five men for Possession of Child Pornography during a two-week span between October 23rd and October 31st.

 Attorney General Paxton’s office works to protect children by using the latest technology to track down some of the most profoundly evil predators online.

 Since its inception, the Child Exploitation Unit has made 347 arrests and obtained 593 convictions on charges for possession of child pornography.

 Attorney General Paxton urges all parents and teachers to become aware of the risks children face on the internet and take steps to help ensure their safety.

 If you suspect someone is producing or downloading child pornography, you can report it to NCMEC.
 CyberTipline 1-800-843-5678

 Texas lawmakers want to protect families wrongly accused of Child Abuse